Codeception/Codeception/docs/03-AcceptanceTests.md

 A nice feature of Codeception is that most scenarios can be easily ported between the testing backends.
 The PhpBrowser tests we wrote previously can be executed inside a real browser (or PhantomJS) with Selenium WebDriver.
+In this case we concentrate on **testing the UI**.
+Our tests aim to ensure that user can perform actions using the web interface we provided.
+Browser tests are executed just as regular user would do.

-The only thing we need to change is to reconfigure and rebuild the AcceptanceTester class, and to use **WebDriver** instead of PhpBrowser.
+To do that we need to change suite configuration to use **WebDriver** instead of PhpBrowser.

 Modify your `acceptance.suite.yml` file: